Pete-Mbugua/alx-low_level_programming/0x00-hello_world/README.md

-This repo contains my intro to C, Heloo World using Betty style.
+This repo contains my intro to C, Hello World using Betty style.